thepirat000/Audit.NET/src/Audit.NET.PostgreSql/README.md

 ## Query events

-This provider implements `GetEvent` and `GetEventAsync` methods to obtain an audit event by id:
+This provider implements `GetEvent` and `GetEventAsync` methods to obtain an audit event by id.

 ```c#
 var event = dataProvider.GetEvent(1000);